sajjadhs/winform-searchbox/README.md

-# Great Windows Forms Seach Box For DatagridView
+# Great Windows Forms Search Box For DatagridView

 ---------------------------------------

 Easily Seaches in DatagridView just by 1 Line Of Code...

 ```
 dataGridView1.DataSource = searchBox1.searchResult(_data);
 ```
 ![app Preview](https://github.com/shoseinpoor/winform-searchbox/blob/master/preview.png)

+## Open Source

+You can change any line of code or desing of searcgBox easily